varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-4-dir/mdp.md

 ### Value function policies
 {prf:ref}`defn-policy-evalution` gives us a method to compute the utility for a particular policy $U^{\pi}(s)$.
-However, suppose we were given the utility, and wanted to estimate the policy $\pi(s)$ from that utility.
+However, suppose we were given the utility and wanted to estimate the policy $\pi(s)$ from that utility.
 Given a utility $U$, we can estimate a policy $\pi(s)$ using the $Q$-function (action-value function):

 ```{math}
 :label: eqn-action-value-function
 Q(s,a) = R(s,a) + \gamma\sum_{s^{\prime}\in\mathcal{S}}T(s^{\prime} | s, a)U(s^{\prime})
 ```

 Equation {eq}`eqn-action-value-function` gives a $|\mathcal{S}|\times|\mathcal{A}|$ array, where the utility is given by: